The Mandibular Division of the Trigeminal Nerve (CNV3)

 Autonomic Functions

-The chorda tympani nerve branches from the facial nerve in the region of the middle ear.
-It carries pre-synaptic parasympathetic fibres which join the lingual branch of the mandibular nerve, before branching to synapse in the submandibular ganglion.
-These fibres go on and innervate the submandibular and sublingual salivary glands.
+The chorda tympani arises from the facial nerve and carries preganglionic parasympathetic fibres.
+These fibres join the lingual nerve and synapse in the submandibular ganglion, before supplying the submandibular and sublingual salivary glands.

-Glossopharyngeal Nerve
+Glossopharyngeal Nerve & Auriculotemporal Nerve

-Clinical Relevance – Mandibular Nerve Blocks
+Mandibular Nerve Blocks

 The technique involves injecting the blocking agent into the region of the mandibular nerve from inside the mouth, guided by the second molar tooth.

 A more specific option involves an inferior alveolar nerve block.
-This allows anesthesia of the inferior row of teeth while sparing the sensory distribution of the rest of the nerve.
+This allows anaesthesia of the inferior row of teeth while sparing the sensory distribution of the rest of the nerve.
 Here, the blocking agent is injected from inside mouth further along the mandibular nerve.